andreasaltelli/MyLessons/README.md

 # MyLessons
-Contains support material for my lessons.
+Contains support material for my lessons, such as slides and videos.